galleryview/NextGEN-Galleryview/readme.txt

 3. From your Wordpress Dashboard, go to Gallery > Add Gallery/Images > Follow the on-screen cues.

-4. When adding a gallery via a shortcode use template="gallerview"
+4. When adding a gallery via a shortcode use template="galleryview"

 == Screenshots ==